When to put out your hard waste

-How much hard waste you can put out
+How much hard waste can be put out

 We can't collect hard waste that exceeds these measurements:

 - weight: 2 people need to be able to lift any item

 - total size: no larger than 2 cubic metres (approximately what would fit into 2 small 6ft x 4ft trailers).

 Note: Remember that if you place unaccepted items on the naturestrip or footpath, they may be considered dumped rubbish and heavy fines can apply.

 If people add to your hard waste pile and you're worried about going over the maximum limit, report the matter as a litter issue or call us on 9278 4444.